Praqma/helmsman/docs/how_to/apps/destroy.md

 Helmsman allows you to delete all the helm releases that were deployed by Helmsman from a given desired state.

 The `--destroy` flag will remove all deployed releases from a given desired state file (DSF).
 Note that this does not currently delete the namespaces nor the Kubernetes contexts created.

-The deletion of releases will respect the `purge` options in the desired state file. i.e. only if `purge` is true for release A, then the destruction of A will be a purge delete

 This was originally requested in issue [#88](https://github.com/Praqma/helmsman/issues/88).